SugarFunge/sf-automation/README.md

 **WARNING:**
 1. It is recommended to run the playbooks individually if you want to test them locally since they're designed to be run in different hosts so the ports and nginx sites configuration might collide.
-2. Compatible with: Ubuntu (focal).
+2. Compatible with: Ubuntu.

 ## Terraform

-**WARNING:** Running terraform will overwrite the files: ansible/inventory.ini and ansible/playbooks/vars/nginx_main.yml
+**WARNING:** Running terraform will overwrite the files: ansible/inventory.ini

 <details>
 <summary>LocalStack</summary>